Slevinski/slevinski.github.io/series/dms-plan/entries/data-management-and-sharing-plan/handout.md

 - how it will be validated
 - how it will be shared

-That is where Steve Slevinski adds value.
+That is where Steve Slevinski adds practical value.

 He helps researchers and project teams move from local project systems toward a dataset that can be: